 What is meningitis?
 How did it originate?

 Meningitis is an infection of the protective membranes that surround the brain and spinal cord.
-It is a serious disease that can lead to blood poisoning (septicaemia) and kill rapidly within a few hours, and leave survivors with severe disabilities.
+It is a serious disease that can lead to blood poisoning (septicaemia), kill rapidly within a few hours, and leave survivors with severe disabilities.
 It was identified in the late 19th century and the first vaccines were developed in the 20th century.
 There are 5 main groups of meningitis that cause disease – A, C, W, Y and B.

 What are the symptoms of meningitis?

-Symptoms develop quickly and can resemble those of flu, or a hangover.
-They include fever, headache.
-Vomiting, a stiff neck, sensitivity to light, drowsiness, muscle and joint pain, and a rash which doesn’t go away when you press a glass against it.
+Symptoms develop quickly and can resemble those of flu or a hangover.
+They include fever, headache, vomiting, a stiff neck, sensitivity to light, drowsiness and muscle and joint pain.

-In children and babies symptoms can akso include becoming unresponsive and floppy, or stiff with jerking movements, cold feet and hands, shivering, blotchy or pale skin, blue lips, irritability, refusing food, staring, and sleepiness.
+In children and babies symptoms can also include becoming unresponsive and floppy, stiff with jerking movements, cold feet and hands, shivering, blotchy or pale skin, blue lips, irritability, refusing food, staring, and sleepiness.

 Babies may also have a bulging soft spot on their head, and a high pitched cry.